hharnisc/hharnisc.github.io/_drafts/effective-syncs-with-distributed-teams.md

 ## Gotchas

-One thing to note is that this process should be viewed as a starting point.
-Every team is going to be different and what works for one might not work for another.
-Here are some gotchas that I've experienced with some ideas on how to address them.
+Here are some gotchas that I've experienced with some ideas on how to address each one.
+You might find some of your own along the way depending on your team and company.

 ### Large teams